kauri-io/archive/docs/ETHDenver/buidl-the-future-of-privacy-at-ethdenver-with-nucypher.md

 ---
-title: #BUIDL the Future of Privacy at ETHDenver with NuCypher
+title: -BUIDL the Future of Privacy at ETHDenver with NuCypher
 summary: Hey ETHDenver hackers!
 All of us at NuCypher, the privacy layer of the decentralized web, are super excited to meet you in a few weeks!
 Last year’s ETHDenver was our first ETHGlobal event (followed by ETHIndia, ETHBerlin, ETHSan Francisco, and ETHSingapore, so we’re clearly smitten).
-It’s been a whirlwind in the Ethereum space since then, but we’ve never been more excited about the new dapps and protocols the community continues to #buidl.
+It’s been a whirlwind in the Ethereum space since then, but we’ve never been more excited about the new dapps and protocols the community continues to -buidl.
 We think hackathons are one of the best demonstrations o
 authors:
   - MacLane Wilkison (@maclane)
 date: 2019-01-25